Cerebral arteriovenous malformation

 The cause of cerebral arteriovenous malformation (AVM) is unknown.
 The condition occurs when arteries in the brain connect directly to nearby veins without having the normal vessels (capillaries) between them.

-- Symptoms due to pressure on one area of the brain
+Symptoms due to pressure on one area of the brain include:

-A complete physical examination and neurologic examination are needed, but they may be completely normal.
+A complete physical examination and neurologic examination are needed.

 Tests that may be used to diagnose an AVM include:

 Finding the best treatment for an AVM that is found on an imaging test but is not causing any symptoms can be difficult.
 Your doctor will discuss with you:

 - The risk that your AVM will break open (rupture).
 If this happens, there may be permanent brain damage.